eelcovv/elixos/README.md

 `Sudo Wipefs -a /DEV /VDA`
 This deletes all inscription information (such as GPT, MBR) from the disk.

-4. `Partprobe 'and` udevadm trigger': these commands were used to inform the system of changes in the disk layout, so that the kernel and device manager can recognize the new partitions.
+4. `Partprobe` and `udevadm trigger`: these commands were used to inform the system of changes in the disk layout, so that the kernel and device manager can recognize the new partitions.
 `Sudo Partprobe /DEV /VDA`
 `Sudo Udevadm Trigger-subsystem-Match = Block`
 `Sudo Udevadm Settle -Timeout 120`